-The comparatively rapid material release from the CuCrZr alloy under oxidising conditions can be associated with the oxidation of Cu, which is thermodynamically favourable under these conditions [15,16].
-Eventual oxides, such as CuO, are apparently non-protective and nonadherent [8,18].
-This can be observed from the SE micrographs in Fig. 14 and Fig. 15, where the release of the oxidized Cu from the matrix has exposed the Cr- and Zr-rich precipitates present in the alloy.
+The comparatively rapid material release from the CuCrZr alloy under oxidising conditions can be associated with the oxidation of Cu, which under these conditions is thermodynamically favourable [15, 16].
+Eventual oxides, such as CuO, are apparently non-protective and non-adhesive [8, 18].
+In fact, this can be observed from the SE micrographs in Fig. 13 and Fig. 14, where the release of the oxidized Cu from the matrix has exposed the Cr- and Zr-rich precipitates present in the alloy.
 The release of Cu-rich corrosion products under oxidising conditions was also confirmed by ICP-MS (Table 5).
-The coupling of the CuCrZr tubes with the stainless steel 316L tubes in the loop could hypothetically have resulted in galvanic effects and enhanced corrosion release of Cu.
-Due to the limited conductivity of the fluid in the loop, such attack would have been localized to the very contact point between the alloys [19].
-Such attack was however not observed on the CuCrZr specimen in the Figs. 9-11.
+The coupling of the CuCrZr tubes with the stainless steel 316L tubes in the loop cold hypothetically have resulted in galvanic effects and enhanced corrosion release of Cu.
+Due the limited conductivity of the fluid in the loop, such attack would have been localized to the very contact point between the alloys [19].
+Such attack was however not observed on the CuCrZr specimen in (Fig. 9 - Fig. 11).